-10.5 Editing templates
+10.5 Edit templates

-1. Why is it not readily possible to edit an intelligent template?
+1 Why is it not readily possible to edit an Smart template?

-When you use an intelligent template, you only add your own objects.
+When you use an Smart template, you only add your own objects.
 Decorative elements and effects are not visible and cannot be edited.

 This is enhance the convenience of the presentation and keep the project clearly arranged.